KingJamesSong/HouseholderGAN/StyleGAN2/README.md

 Experiments:

-1) Increasing BatchSize from 2 to 48
+1) Increasing BatchSize from 2 to 48 (useful, significantly increase diversity and hierachy).

+2) Loss to increase num of semantics.

 2) FID.